Nursing Home Abuse & Neglect Attorney Birmingham & Throughout Alabama

 • Contact us.

-If you are retained by our firm, we can vigorously investigate your case and make sure your loved one's rights are respected and your family receives the compensation you rightfully deserve.
+If you are retained by our firm, we can vigorously investigate your case.
+Nursing homes are required to report falls, but may not reveal the whole story about what happened.
+We’ll get the facts.
+We’ll make sure your loved one's rights are respected and your family receives the compensation you rightfully deserve.
 Remember, you didn't do anything wrong.
 Why should your family have to suffer any more?

 Take your case seriously.
-Contact Shuttlesworth Law Firm LLC.
+Contact Shuttlesworth Law Firm, P.C.
 We can help

 Take your case seriously right from the start.
-Contact the Birmingham, Alabama accident attorney at Shuttlesworth Law Firm LLC today.
+Contact the Birmingham, Alabama accident attorney at Shuttlesworth Law Firm, P.C. today.
 Call 866-583-1885 and schedule a free case evaluation.

 You pay nothing unless we obtain a recovery in your nursing home abuse case.
 That's because we work on a contingency fee basis.